MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/04-manage-topics.md

     ![Screenshot of the Edit with Copilot icon.](../media/edit-with-copilot.png)

-1. Select the second question node, **What is your email address?**
+1. Select the second **Question** node, **What is your email address?**

     ![Screenshot of the Edit with Copilot icon.](../media/copilot-email-address-node.png)

 1. In the **Edit with Copilot** panel, in the **What do you want to do?** field, enter the following text:

-    `Update the message in this question node to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`
+    `Update the message in this Question node to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`

 1. Select **Update**.